 As well as having a healthy diet, taking a high-strength multivitamin and mineral supplement is often seen as an insurance policy against any shortcomings you may have in your nutrient intake.
-Meanwhile, taking garlicsupplements may directly help protect against cold viruses, with one study suggesting it could make you almost two-thirds less likely to catch a cold (v) (and if you do catch cold, by taking garlic you may recover slightly faster).
+Meanwhile, taking garlic supplements may directly help protect against cold viruses, with one study suggesting it could make you almost two-thirds less likely to catch a cold (ix) (and if you do catch cold, by taking garlic you may recover slightly faster).

-During the winter, wrap up well when you go outdoors, as experts at the Common Cold Centre in Cardiff believe cold weather can make your immune system less effective at fighting off viruses.
-Stay warm indoors too (turn your thermostat to 21ºC/70ºF).
+During the winter, wrap up well when you go outdoors, as experts believe cold weather can make your immune system less effective at fighting off viruses.
+Stay warm indoors too (turn your thermostat to at least 18ºC/64ºF).

 Moderate exercise is believed to help boost the immune system, so stay as active as possible, even in the colder months.
 Aim for 150 minutes of moderate-intensity physical activity each week (you can split this up into 30-minute sessions on five days of the week, or any way that suits your lifestyle).